 I catch Chad’s eye on us from across the room.
 He has been talking with one of our friends, Jessica.
 He must have seen the look of disgust in my eyes because he excuses himself and heads for our table.

-“Why, man.
+“Why, man?
 Does it even taste good?” he says and sits down.

 “Sure, tastes like you’d imagine; like steak, but earthier.”
 He smiles through his open mouth, brown stuff hanging off his teeth, as he slowly lowers the worm into it.